This document is relevant for: Inf2, Trn1, Trn1n

 Warning

 One small exception is models traced with inline_weights_to_neff=False.
 For these models, the NEFF is loaded onto the NeuronCore automatically, but the weights are not moved automatically.
-To move the weights to the NeuronCore, call torch_neuronx.move_trace_to_device(trace, device_id).
+To move the weights to the NeuronCore, call torch_neuronx.move_trace_to_device().
+If this is not done, a perfomance penalty is incurred per inference, because on every inference call, the weights move from CPU to Neuron.

 Furthermore, the Neuron traced ScriptModule expects to consume CPU tensors and produces CPU tensors.
 The underlying operation performs all data transfers to and from the Neuron device without explicit data movement.
 This is a significant difference from the training XLA device mechanics since XLA operations are no longer required to be recorded after a trace.
 See: Developer Guide for Training with PyTorch NeuronX